-Chemicals within a specific chemical group usually share a common target site within the pest, and thus share a common mode of action (MoA) (see Table 3).
+Chemicals within a specific chemical group usually share a common target site within the pest, and thus share a common mode of action (MoA).
 The basis of this strategy is to minimise the selection pressure for resistance to the same chemical group across consecutive generations of RLEM.

-As the dispersal ability of mites is limited, resistance tends to remain relatively localised and spread slowly, although it is important to recognise that spread over larger distances does occasionally occur.
-Long-range dispersal is achieved via diapause eggs, which are likely to move large distances by intense summer winds (especially on overgrazed, erosion-prone soils) and by adhering to livestock, farm machinery and plant material (such as fodder shipments).
-It is therefore critical that strategies are implemented in all regions of Australia where RLEM is found.
+As the dispersal of adult mites is limited, resistance tends to remain relatively localised and spreads slowly, although it is important to recognise that spread over larger distances does occasionally occur.
+Due to local differences in resistance levels, there is a need to implement a resistance management strategy that is locally relevant.
+Importantly however, long-range dispersal is achieved via diapause eggs, which are likely to move large distances by intense summer winds (especially on overgrazed erosion-prone soils) and possibly by adhering to livestock, farm machinery and plant material (such as fodder shipments).
+It is therefore critical that strategies are implemented in all regions of Australia where RLEM are found.
+This strategy has been devised specifically for growers in South Australia, Victoria, Tasmania and New South Wales.